kipkurui/Python4BioinformaticsV2/README.md

 NB: We will use a jupyter lab for training.
 A Jupyter notebook is made up of many cells.
 Each cell can contain Python code.
 You can execute a cell by clicking on it and pressing `Shift-Enter` or `Ctrl-Enter` (run without moving to the next line).

-### Login into the web server

-The easiest way to run this and other notebooks for the EANBiT course participants is to log into the Jupyter server (Unfortunately, this is not currently working).
-The steps for running notebooks are:
-* Log in using the username and password assigned to you.
-The first time you log in an empty account will automatically be set up for you.
-* Press the start button (if prompted by the system)
-* Use the menu of the jupyter system to upload a .ipynb python notebook file or to start a new notebook.

 ### Further help